1201 Brickell Bay Drive: The Towers by Foster + Partners

 In 2016, the FAA approved supertall heights up to 1040 ft above ground level for the site and it was said that Foster + Partners was designing the building.
 In November 2016, new rendering were revealed for the project, renamed The Towers by Foster + Partners, again a twin tower project, but much taller and with 660 units.
 The new design features more mixed-use and public space at the base, with much of the parking underground, a difficult task in Miami due to very low elevation.
 The design would feature a public arcade running through the block to the Baywalk as well as 56800 sqft of open space.
 The buildings would be the tallest buildings in Miami, beating FECR's own under construction 850 ft Panorama Tower two blocks north on Brickell Bay Drive.
 FECR sold the site in 2022.

 Ken Griffin and Citadel HQ

 From 2019 to 2025, billionaire Kenneth C. Griffin of Citadel Inc. purchased several Miami area residences, as well as the 1201 Brickell Bay Drive site, propsosing a new Citadel corporate headquarters tower there at the maximum FAA permitted height of 1049 ft above sea level.
+Site work began in 2026, during which a drilling crane collapsed onto the road in September 2026.